ViralTexts/gtr-clusters/clusters/18751016-sn84038806-BeautifulThings.md

 #### From _Launceston Examiner (Tas. : 1842 - 1899)_

 #### 1878-10-29 &middot; Launceston, Tasmania

 <table style="width: 100%;"><tr><td style="width: 50%">

-l lives are those that bless
+utiful lives are those that bless
 Silent rivers of happiness, Whose hidden
 fountain but few may guess.
 Beautiful
 twilight, at set of sun, -Beautiful
 goal, with raoe well won, Beautiful
 rest, with work well done.
 Beautiful
 graves, where grasses creep, Where brown
-leaves fall and drifts lie
+leaves fall and
 </td></tr></table>

 ---